Thymus cancer

 Causes and symptoms thymus cancer

 Many thymic tumors behind the sternum are coincidentally discovered.
-Some patients present with a feeling of pressure, or coughing.
-Because thymic tumors grow slowly, these symptoms may gradually worsen and last for a long time.
-30% of patients initially experience muscle weakness when active, or droopy eyelids over the course of the day.
+Some patients present with a feeling of pressure or coughing.
+Because thymic tumors grow slowly, these symptoms may gradually worsen and last long.
+30% of patients initially experience muscle weakness when active, or droopy eyelids over the day.
 These symptoms are part of a specific syndrome called Myasthenia Gravis.
 A neurologist refers these patients to a pulmonary specialist for further testing.

-If the tumors develops into the tissue surrounding the thymus, one or more of the following symptoms may occur:
+If the tumors develop into the tissue surrounding the thymus, one or more of the following symptoms may occur:

 • shortness of breath;